apache/skywalking-banyandb/test/stress/istio/report.md

 throughput(kb/s) 1786.494948
 latency: 2ns

-The CPU usage and Disk IO is better than before due to the optimization of parts merge strategy.
+The Memory and Disk usage is improved due to moving indexed value from data files to index files.
-But the disk space take a bit more than before, because the parts are not merged aggressively.

-We also remove raw value from Series Index, which reduce the disk space of such index.

 ### Problem